derbyjs/derby-site/md/docs/derby-0.6/components/structure.md

 # Structure

 The controller defines the behavior of the component.
+A controller is defined by a JavaScript class, using prototypical inheritance.

 ## Controller definition